Living Land Rice Farm – being farmers for the day

 Man creating fire at his hearth…Hubbie pumping the bellows

-Sia also introduced us to the blacksmiths and farmers who were weaving baskets beneath the pavillion and we got to have a go at tool making, pumping the fire bellows and even making our very own bamboo buffalo.
+Sia also introduced us to the blacksmiths and farmers who were weaving baskets beneath the pavilion and we got to have a go at tool making, pumping the fire bellows and even making our very own bamboo buffalo.
 Some more successfully than others!

 Hubbie is pleased with his attempts to weave a bamboo buffalo